+Are you interested in rock solid walking?
 Are you sometimes anxious because of a fear you might …

 When these fears rear their ugly head the possibility of falling, freezing, stumbling and tripping becomes even more likely.
 Ugh!
 Many practical solutions to mobility challenges do exist.
 I have documented what people with Parkinson’s report helps their walking to become rock solid.
-For more information click on the image below of a woman who has achieved walking that is rock solid. .

 Selected for inclusion in this comprehensive online course are the most useful tips, strategies, therapies and suggestions I have documented during the past decade and a half.
 Many are taken from the wisdom of guests on Parkinsons Recovery Radio.